Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 ip addr add dev docker0 10.10.0.1/16

-Warning: this is a onetime fix and must be applied each time you restart docker.
+This is a onetime fix and must be applied each time you restart docker.

 The problem can be fixed permanently by modifying the configuration file like this: